NVIDIA-Merlin/Transformers4Rec/docs/source/core_features.md

 ## PyTorch Training
 For PyTorch we extend the HF Transformers `Trainer` class, but keep its `train()` method.
-That means that we leverage the efficient training implementation from that library, which manages for example half-precision (FP16) a multi-GPU training.
+That means that we leverage the efficient training implementation from that library, which manages for example half-precision (FP16) and multi-GPU training.

 Two [approaches](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) are available for PyTorch multi-GPU training: `DataParallel` and `DistributedDataParallel`. `DataParallel` uses a single process and multiple threads on a single machine. `DistributedDataParallel` is more efficient for assigning separate processes for each GPU.
 Transformers4Rec supports both training approaches when using the NVTabular Dataloader.